bakpakin/Fennel/rationale.md

 ## Why Lua?

 The Lua programming language is an excellent and very underrated tool.
-Is it remarkably powerful yet keeps a very small footprint both conceptually as a language and in terms of the size of its implementation.
+It is remarkably powerful yet keeps a very small footprint both conceptually as a language and in terms of the size of its implementation.
 (The reference implementation consists of about nineteen thousand lines of C and compiles to